teahaz/teahaz-server/docs/self-hosting.md

 Automatic setup
 ---------------
 A script called `setup.py` is included with the repository.
-This script will attempt to automate the server setup, however its incredibly unstable and if it fails we recomend doing the manual setup.
+This script will attempt to automate the server setup, however its incredibly unstable and if it fails we recommend doing the manual setup.
 <br />
 <br />
 ### with ssl: